 Lastly, I thought I’d show you what we decided to have as wedding favours at our own wedding in Malta – coasters!
 They formed part of the table detail on the day and I love that every now and again I’ll go into one of my friend’s houses or office and they’ll be using one!

-I’d love to hear what unusual favours you’ve seen at weddings so do let me know!
+I’d love to hear what unusual favours you’ve seen and have met with your favour at weddings so do let me know!